-Students will earn 3 course credits for GEOG 360E.
+Students will earn 3 credits for GEOG 360E.
 The course focuses on:

 Class will meet weekly throughout the spring semester.
 Students will discuss relevant readings on community development, food security, deforestation, agroecology, and health.
-Three short papers will be due prior to the trip, with a journal during the trip, a final paper, and an oral presentation following the trip.
+Four short papers will be due prior to the trip, with a journal during the trip, a final paper, and an oral presentation following the trip.
 This course satisfies the Beyond the Classroom general education requirement.

 Requirements & Prerequisites

-There are no prerequisites for this program, but students should contact Dr. Bowen for an application to participate (do not make your deposit until you have received notice of acceptance).
+There are no prerequisites for this program, but students must contact Dr. Bowen for an application to participate (do not make your deposit until you have received notice of acceptance).
 Students must maintain a minimum 2.0 GPA in order to participate.
 This program is open to all UMW students regardless of major or year of study.

 Faculty-Led Program Scholarships are available to UMW students (deadlines apply).